• Skip to primary navigation

 Instructions

 • Add 200g (1 1/3 cup) Gluten Free 1-to-1 flour, a pinch of salt and 100g (7 tbsp) unsalted plant based butter to a mixing bowl.
-Mix until it has a sand like texture and resembles breadcrumbs.
+Mix until the mixture resembles breadcrumbs.

 • On a floured surface, roll out approx 95g of pastry so that it is slightly larger than the tart case.
 Lay the pastry over the case and then press down gently so that the pastry fits snuggly in to the case. *No need to grease the tart case*

-• Cut off any excess pastry with a sharp knife, prick holes in the base with a fork.
+• Trim excess pastry with a sharp knife and prick the base with a fork.
 Place the tart cases on a baking tray then chill in the fridge for 30 minutes.
 With 5 minutes remaining, preheat your oven to 340°F / 170°C.

 • Cut an oversized circle of parchment paper and line the tart case.
 Add baking beads, ensuring that they are not stacked on top of each other.

-• Once the tart cases are cool, add a few teaspoons of strawberry jam to each base.
+• Add a few teaspoons of strawberry jam to the base of each cooled tart.

 • Add 100g chocolate chips to a large bowl.
-In a small measuring jug, add 100 ml of dairy free whipping cream.
-Microwave for 1 minute until gently bubbling.
-Immediately pour over the chocolate chips. *Do Not Stir* Set your timer for 3 minutes.
+Heat 100 ml of dairy free whipping cream in a jug in the microwave for 1 minute until gently bubbling.
+Immediately pour over the chocolate chips. *Do Not Stir*.
+Let it sit for 3 minutes.

 • Sprinkle with coarse sea salt and serve immediately.